Anita Khan, executive director of customer services

-We worked with Savills to identify housing market need and where we could better use our assets to meet this need.
-The results gave us much food for thought.
+We worked with Savills to identify housing market needs and where we could better use our assets to meet these needs.
+The results gave us much food for thought;

 - The average house price is £400,000 and so they cannot afford to get onto the housing ladder

 - They frequently don’t have enough points to qualify for accommodation through the council waiting list